 - i.
 A commercial wind turbine which has a collective energy nameplate rating of one hundred (100) kW or greater shall be connected to a transmission line and/or the local power grid. - ii.
+All developments shall meet applicable federal and provincial regulatory requirements. - iii.
 The development shall not create hazards or any negative impacts on neighbouring properties.
-In cases where there are potential conflicts or impacts between a proposed development and neighbouring property, Council may require the developer to ensure that adequate buffers or screening are maintained to reduce the impacts on adjoining properties or other mitigation measures that may be necessary to reduce the impacts. - iii.
-The wind turbine tower shall be located to minimize visual impacts on the Town. - iv.
-The wind turbine tower shall have a clear unobstructed fall zone that has a radius equal to or greater than the height of the structure and is accommodated within the property bounds. - v.
+In cases where there are potential conflicts or impacts between a proposed development and neighbouring property, Council may require the developer to ensure that adequate buffers or screening are maintained to reduce the impacts on adjoining properties or other mitigation measures that may be necessary to reduce the impacts. - iv.
+The wind turbine tower shall be located to minimize visual impacts on the Town. - v.
+The wind turbine tower shall have a clear unobstructed fall zone that has a radius equal to or greater than the height of the structure and is accommodated within the property bounds. - vi.
 The wind turbine tower shall be designed and constructed to meet design loads for operational requirements including ice buildup.
-The blades shall either have de-icing capabilities or be constructed of a material (i.e., poly carbonate composite) that resists ice buildup. - vi.
-Access to the site shall be restricted and shall include: fencing, gate, and signage posted as to the property owner, company name, twenty-four (24) hour emergency telephone number, and warnings of dangers to trespassers. - vii.
+The blades shall either have de-icing capabilities or be constructed of a material (i.e., poly carbonate composite) that resists ice buildup. - vii.
+Access to the site shall be restricted and shall include: fencing, gate, and signage posted as to the property owner, company name, twenty-four (24) hour emergency telephone number, and warnings of dangers to trespassers. - viii.
 Should the wind turbine cease operations for a period of longer than two (2) years, the wind turbine, tower, and any related infrastructure should be removed from the property.

-b.
-Private wind turbine generator

-- i.
-Private turbines shall primarily be for the generation of electrical power for the property owner of a residential use, for business owners and for varied public use buildings and other similar sites, but not for outside sale. - ii.
+- i. b.
+Private wind turbine generator - ii.
+Private turbines shall primarily be for the generation of electrical power for the property owner of a residential use, for business owners and for varied public use buildings and other similar sites, but not for outside sale. - iii.
 Council may determine that the minimum parcel size of 2,000 m2 with a wind turbine height of approximately 10 m; if this is not sufficient to mitigate impacts to adjacent properties, the wind turbine proposal may be denied by Council.

-4.4.3 Fishery Use
+4.5.3 Fishery Use